 Keystone National High School A distance learning system that allows students to study at their own pace.
 One on one instruction is available via distance learning and enrollment on the program allows parents and students access to an online community that currently numbers on excess of 20,000 students.
 Keystone High School has been running for over 30 years and boast past students who have gone on to be accepted at over 140 colleges and universities.

-Time4Learning An online home curriculum that offers a low price and a money back guarantee.
+Time4Learning An online home curriculum that offers a low price and a money-back guarantee.
 Children can access lessons online and learn at their own pace.

 Citizens’ High School offers students an actual high school diploma as opposed to a General Education Development pass (GED).
 The system is based on a program of self-paced learning and is accredited by the Accrediting Commission of Distance Education and Training Council.

 One of the biggest issues expatriate parents will face when opting to educate their children at home concerns the social implications of removing them from a classroom setting.
-There is a real risk that children will become isolated and will not have the same opportunities to make friends as they may do if they were to be educated at full educational establishment.
-In addition to this, by remaining at home they will not have the chance to mix thoroughly with children from the culture of the country within which they are living and will not develop the language abilities and cross-cultural work ability that they may achieve if they were schooled in a more traditional setting.
+There is a real risk that children will become isolated and will not have the same opportunities to make friends as they may do if they were to be educated at a full educational establishment.
+In addition to this, by remaining at home they will not have the chance to mix thoroughly with children from the culture of the country within which they are living and will not develop the language abilities and cross-cultural workability that they may achieve if they were schooled in a more traditional setting.

-In order to overcome this you should ensure that you provide opportunities for your child to social outside of the home school environment.
+In order to overcome this, you should ensure that you provide opportunities for your child to be social outside of the home school environment.
 Register your child in clubs and sports teams where they can meet other children their own age and develop their own social network.
-You could also consider attending a language exchange programme with you child and thus provide them with an opportunity to learn a new language whilst familiarizing themselves with a different culture from their own.
+You could also consider attending a language exchange programme with your child and thus provide them with an opportunity to learn a new language whilst familiarizing themselves with a different culture from their own.
 If such a program is not already in existence you can consider contacting expat forums and forming your own.